top of page

 EXCITING NEWS!

-The Utah Division of Arts and Museums has awarded a grant in support of this project, for promoting the first four single song releases.
+The Utah Division of Arts and Museums awarded grant support of this project, for promoting the first four single song releases.

 For those new to her music, or even those who know of her, this DOCUMENTARY is a wonderful introduction to her life and musical experience.
 And, of course, her WIKIPEDIA page is worth exploring.